opea-project/Enterprise-RAG/src/comps/llms/impl/model_server/tgi/README.md

 {"generated_text":"\n\nDeep learning is part of a broader family of machine learning methods referred to as"}
 ```

 ### 🚀 2.
-Deploy TGI Service with OPEA LLM Microservice using Docker Compose (Option 2)
+Deploy TGI Service with LLM Microservice using Docker Compose (Option 2)
-To launch TGI Service along with the OPEA LLM Microservice, follow these steps:
+To launch TGI Service along with the LLM Microservice, follow these steps:

 #### 2.1.
 Modify the environment configuration file to align it to your case